rhettchase/drf-auth/README.md

-# LAB - Class 32
+# LAB - Class 33

 ## Project: Authentication & Production Server

 ### Project Description

 Fully functional CRUD API app that allows users to view the collection of brews (GET), as well as Create, Update, and Delete brews from the collection.
 Users are required to be authenticated to access the API.
-The app utilizes a postgres database and is run in Docker container.
+The app utilizes a Postgres database and is run in Docker container.

 ### Author: Rhett Chase